Pedrinho (footballer, born April 1998): Shakhtar Donetsk

 On 9 June 2021, Benfica announced he was sold for 18 million euros to the Ukrainian Premier League side Shakhtar Donetsk.
-On 13 June 2021, Pedrinho signed five years contract with Ukrainian club.
+On 13 June 2021, Pedrinho signed a five year contract with the Ukrainian club.

 Loan to Atlético Mineiro

-On 30 June 2022, Atlético Mineiro announced an agreement with Shakhtar for the signing of Pedrinho on a one-year loan.
+On 30 June 2022, Atlético Mineiro announced an agreement with Shakhtar for the signing of Pedrinho on a one-year loan, which was eventually extended for an additional year until June 2024.